-The Balsams Grand Resort Review
+The Balsams Grand Resort

-Adults:
+• Adults:

-About The Balsams Grand Resort
+Note: The Balsams Grand Resort is currently closed for renovations.

 High in the mountaintops of northern New Hampshire, just shy of the Canadian border, awaits a grand dame hotel that has been entertaining families for more than 135 years.
 The Dix House, which began to welcome travelers passing through the heavily wooded Dixville Notch in 1874, celebrated its grand opening as an official place of lodging on Independence Day, 1875.
 In the 1880s, the house was expanded and could house up to 100 guests.